Top 5 Tips for Hockey Injuries

-With the success of the GB Hockey women's team at the 2016 Olympic Games in Rio, the popularity of the sport has seen a dramatic increase in participants during the following years.
+With the success of the GB Hockey women's team at the 2016 Olympic Games in Rio and most recently in the 2020 Tokyo Olympics, the popularity of the sport has seen a dramatic increase in participants.

-If you're new to Hockey or been playing for years you've probably noticed there are a few injuries that are part and parcel of the game.
+If you're new to Hockey or have been playing for years, you've probably noticed there are a few injuries that are part and parcel of the game.

 We've teamed up with England & GB Hockey medical team, to bring you 5 top tips on how to treat or avoid the most common Hockey injuries, so you or your players can get back to the field as quickly as possible.

 If you've ever had the displeasure you'll know how painful they can be.
 Pretty hard to avoid, an astroturf burn can seem to take ages to heal.
 The trick is cleaning the area well and protecting the area with a decent dressing that won't fall off easily.

 Here are a couple of products to get the job done quickly and easily.